mrjex/K8s-Experiments/README.md

 ![WordPress](https://img.shields.io/badge/WordPress-%23117AC9.svg?style=for-the-badge&logo=WordPress&logoColor=white)
 ![Helm](https://img.shields.io/badge/helm-%230F1689.svg?style=for-the-badge&logo=helm&logoColor=white)

 In the summer of 2024, I experimented with Kubernetes with the purpose of learning the theoretical and practical aspects.
-I setup 6 projects and wrote my shell scripts to get hands-on experience.
+I setup 6 projects and wrote shell scripts to get hands-on experience.

 ![kubernetes-cluster](kubernetes-cluster.jpg)

-### Project 1 - Redis

-My first project involves Kubernetes components such as *Service* and *Deployment* through `.yaml` manifestations, and pertains to the *Redis* technology.
-For me to learn better, I wrote a few Bash scripts.
-Navigate to `/project-1-redis` to view the project.

-### Project 2 - Nginx

-Following the structure of the 1st project, I used manifestations to setup the project through Kubernetes.
-This project focused more on learning Pods and what distinguishes them from Docker Containers.
-Navigate to `/project-2-nginx` to view the project.

-### Project 3 - Mongo

-This project involves Mongo, which I'm familiar with due to earlier projects.
-The new components I used here was *Configmap* and *Secret* to store personal data in the manifestations.
-Also, I learned about how *Nodes* differantiate from *Pods*.
-Navigate to `/project-3-mongo` to view the project.

-### Project 4 - EKS

-This is my experimentaiton project.
-As I researched how to work with AWS (Amazon Web Services) and Kubernetes at the same time, I encountered many articles about AWS EKS (Elastic Kubernetes Service).

-### Project 5 - SQL

-As I became more knowledgable with Kubernetes, I looked into more advanced components.
-For instance, persisting data can be done via a *Stateful* component.
-Navigate to `/project-5-sql` to view the project.

-### Project 6 - Wordpress

-As manifestations became tedious and repetitive I searched for efficiency solutions and found *Helm* and *Kustomization*.
-In this project I "refactor" the variables in *kustomization.yaml* to encapsulate the content of *mysql-deployment.yaml* and *wordpress-deployment.yaml*.
-Navigate to `/project-6-wordpress` to view the project.
+- **Project 1 - Redis:** This subdirectory involves basic Kubernetes components such as *Service*, *Deployment* and *Load Balancer*, defined through `.yaml` manifestations.

+- **Project 2 - Nginx:** Focuses more on learning *Pods* and what distinguishes them from *Docker Containers*.

+- **Project 3 - Mongo:** Involves *Mongo*, exploring components such as *ConfigMap* and *Secret* to store epersonal data in the manifestations

+- **Project 4 - EKS:** Experimentation with automated *AWS EKS* (Elastic Kubernetes Service) setup and basic Kubernetes Pods in Python

+- **Project 5 - SQL:** Data persistance through *Stateful* component

+- **Project 6 - Wordpress:** Using *Helm* and *Kustomization* to remove manifestation redundancies and improving code maintenance